 18.10 Reviews of decisions

 18.10.1 A client who disputes the imposition of a penalty, fee or fine under Rule 18.8 or who seeks leniency may in the first instance lodge a claim with the designated Library officer and in the prescribed manner approved by the University Librarian from time to time.

-18.10.3 A request for a review of a decision must be made in writing and lodged with the University Librarian within thirty (30) days after notice of the decision has been sent to the client.
+18.10.3 A request for a review of a decision must be made in writing and lodged with the University Librarian within 30 days after notice of the decision has been sent to the client.

-18.10.4 The University Librarian (or nominee) shall consider any such request within fourteen (14) days of lodgment of the request and provide the decision to the client in writing.
+18.10.4 The University Librarian (or nominee) shall consider any such request within 14 days of lodgement of the request and provide the decision to the client in writing.
 The decision of the University Librarian (or nominee) is final.

 18.11 Waiving of penalties or fees